CreativeAcer/ngx-image-display/README.md

 :---:|:---:|---
-columns | Auto-fit | This wil set the amount of columns to display with images. ex: 2 will provide you with 2 images next to each other. imageminwidth | 300px | This is the minimum resolution for an image, if the containing div is 700px 2 images can be shown, if it's 500px only one image will be show ( next to each other). zoomonhover | false | This will enable or disable the hover effect when the mouse hovers over an image. zoomlevel | 'small' | This will set the amount of zoom that will occur if the zoomonhover is set to true.
-Possible settings: 'small' - 'medium' - 'large' containerwidth | 100% | Set the width for the image display container. containerheight | 100% | Set the height for the image display container.
+columns | Auto-fit | This wil set the amount of columns to display with images. ex: 2 will provide you with 2 images next to each other. imageminwidth | 300px | This is the minimum resolution for an image, if the containing div is 700px 2 images can be shown, if it's 500px only one image will be show ( next to each other). hoverEffectActive | false | This will enable or disable the hover effect when the mouse hovers over an image. hoverEffect | 'zoom' | This will set the type of effect when hovering over an image.
+Possible settings: 'zoom' - 'lighten' - 'darken' containerwidth | 100% | Set the width for the image display container. containerheight | 100% | Set the height for the image display container.